-This past year’s greatest challenge to the manufacturing and distribution (M&D) industry was the COVID-19 pandemic.
-More than most other industries, M&D had to wrestle with rising cost of materials, supplies and equipment as well as losing sales and revenue.
-There was a greater toll on M&D businesses with respect to staffing availability, productivity, and costs to operate.
-For this industry, nearly 70% struggled to generate revenue in 2020 and experienced either no growth or negative growth.
+Now that we are entering our third year of the pandemic, attracting and retaining skilled talent continues to challenge the manufacturing and distribution (M&D) industry.
+According to LBMC’s fifth annual Business Outlook Report, M&D continues to wrestle with rising cost of raw materials, supplies and equipment as well as supply chain disruption.
+There has been a greater toll on M&D businesses with respect to staffing availability, productivity, and costs to operate.
+For this industry, nearly 70% struggled to generate revenue during the peak of the pandemic and experienced either no growth or negative growth.

-The Tennessee hiring market for plant management is close to pre-pandemic levels.
-While the state continues to be an attractive location for manufacturing businesses, competition for qualified specialized manufacturing talent is an ongoing challenge.
-According to the report, more than half of M&D businesses plan to increase their hiring in 2021.
+While Tennessee continues to be an attractive location for manufacturing businesses, competition for qualified specialized manufacturing talent is an ongoing challenge.
 The candidate demand in the marketplace makes it even more crucial for companies to increase salaries in order to attract and retain employees who possess the experience, skill set, education and industry knowledge required.

-The majority of survey respondents indicated that their primary strategy for attracting and retaining employees is increasing compensation.
-A very low percentage of these high-growth M&D businesses plan to offer flexible or remote arrangements, which was the top strategy in most other industries surveyed.
+In our 2021 survey, the majority of respondents indicated that their primary strategy for attracting and retaining employees was to increase compensation.
+A very low percentage of the high-growth M&D businesses planned to offer flexible or remote arrangements, which was the top strategy in most other industries surveyed.
 This is likely due to the labor-intensive nature of the work done by the industry.

 A key factor in finding the right talent is understanding how manufacturing has changed.
 Increased automation, robotics, and advanced manufacturing equipment is driving the need for a more skilled workforce equipped with science, technology, engineering and math (STEM) skills.
 As a result, many manufacturers need to look beyond their traditional sources to fill key manufacturing roles.